Keyboard shortcuts

 Provenance and source maps

 Origin distinguishes an in-memory model, a single file (with or without retained source), a folder dataset, a partially decoded binary, a derived product, or a composite.
-A SourceMapEntry points from a payload field to its source with an element_path, a SourceRef into a declared source, a mapping_kind (exact, defaulted, inferred, converted_units, lowered, aggregated, split, synthetic, retained_extra), and a confidence.
-Balanced source_ref.field values use canonical payload field names.
-Parser bookkeeping that should not live in the IR payload (retained source text, default-materialization records) is lifted into this layer rather than the raw payload.
+A SourceMapEntry points from a model field to its source with an element_path, a SourceRef into a declared source, a mapping_kind (exact, defaulted, inferred, converted_units, lowered, aggregated, split, synthetic, retained_extra), and a confidence.
+Balanced source_ref.field values use canonical model field names.
+Parser bookkeeping that should not live in the model JSON (retained source text, default-materialization records) is lifted into this layer rather than the raw model JSON.

 Structured diagnostics

 Every finding carries a stable dotted code, a severity (debug, info, warning, error, fatal; worst-last so a set’s dominant severity is its max), the stage it came from, a human message, and where known an element_path, a source_ref, a details object, and a suggested_action.
-Human-readable warnings are rendered from these, not the other way around.
+The structured record is primary; human-readable warnings are rendered from it.
 Codes are namespaced by leading segment (PARSE, READ, IR, VALIDATE, FIDELITY, LOWER, EMIT, BINDING, PARTNER, PERF), with the conventional shape NAMESPACE.SOURCE_OR_TARGET.SPECIFIC.

 Lowering